Best carry-on luggage (backpack & suitcase), best hand luggage, and ultralight packing tips for women.

 Best carry on suitcase for women

 Switching to carry on luggage doesn’t mean that you have to buy a backpack.
 You can still travel in style with a small suitcase.
-Personally, I love the Hedgren Transit Trolley and have been using it for over a year.
+Personally, I love the Hedgren Transit Trolley and have been using it for almost three years.

 The Hedgren Transit Trolley has plenty of pockets and compartments to make packing a breeze.
 Its front compartment is the perfect size to fit a laptop or document folders, so you can keep your business in order while traveling.